2 min read

 Rochester Eye and Laser Center is recognized as a Dry Eye Center of Excellence

 "So many people experience unnecessary discomfort with dry eye.
-It may start with mild symptoms that are easy to ignore.
-But the condition usually worsens over time and impacts daily life.
-There’s a simple, painless solution to regain eye health and comfort -- Come in and see us for an evaluation and learn more about treating your dry eyes in our Dry Eye Clinic with OptiLight® treatments.
-I use OptiLight® treatments myself for my dry eyes.”
+It may start with mild symptoms that are easy to ignore, but the condition usually worsens over time and impacts daily life.
+There’s a simple, painless solution to regain eye health and comfort -- Come in and see us for an evaluation and learn more about treating your dry eyes in our Dry Eye Clinic with LipiFlow® treatments.
+I use LipiFlow® treatments myself for my dry eyes.”

 Schedule an exam today!